 The Master of Construction Management program is designed to develop professionals for advanced construction management theory and practice based on an interdisciplinary foundation of science, architecture, and business management.
 Created with working professionals in mind, this flexible program can be completed in as little as 12 months.* Learn more about the Master of Construction Management program.

 *Note: Completion of the Master of Construction Management degree in one year is dependent upon individual progress within the degree program, including the number of construction management degree courses taken per quarter.

-Students enrolled in the Bachelor of Architecture program may also choose to study construction management to complement their degree.
+Students enrolled in other related programs like the Bachelor of Architecture program may also choose to study construction management to complement their degree.
 Courses are offered sequentially during fall, winter, and spring terms.
 Students interested in pursuing a minor in Construction Management must seek approval from their academic advisor and program chair.
-Learn more about the Minor in Construction Management.
+Contact career services and learn more about the Minor in Construction Management.

-NewSchool’s Construction Management Advisory Board includes leading professionals from the design community who provide advice and counsel to the administration and faculty on employment trends, market conditions, professional practice, curriculum opportunities, and other critical information to advance the school’s mission.
+NewSchool’s Construction Management Advisory Board includes leading professionals from the design community who provide advice and counsel to the administration and faculty on employment trends, market conditions, professional practice, curriculum opportunities, current construction methods, construction technology updates, and other critical information to advance the school’s mission.
 Members of the Construction Management Advisory Board include:

 - Tracy Addis | Construction Manager, Naval Facilities Engineering Command

 - David Akers, P.E. | Senior Engineer, California Nevada Cement Association

 - Jef Farrell | Vice President/Operations Manager, Swinerton Builders

 - Jake Jaenicke, CMIT | Project Engineer, Balfour Beatty Construction